timthedev07/my-website/posts/programming/pentagonal-nums.md

 ## Performance

-I implemented the algorithm in C++ because with Python, the execution time was hideous.
+I implemented the algorithm in C++ because, with Python the execution time was hideous.
 However, in C++, it's much faster.

 Average run times: